tscrivanich27/EC530_health_platform/README.md

 * Each branch will be added to the main branch when testing (unit/integration) is complete and the phase for the module has ended.
 * Continuous Integration will occur in a branch during its respective phase in the project.

+## Device Module

+Utilized the Flask module in Python to create a REST API that will handle all devices on the health platform.

+Dependencies:

+* flask
+* flask_restful
+* requests
+* json

+Using the requests module, the API recieves a json file from http://127.0.0.1:5000/devices/"file_name".
+The API will check to ensure that it includes the following parameters:

+1) Device ID (string): Used to assign/match the device with a patient
+2) Device Serial Number (int): Used to check the type of device.
+The type of device will indicate the data that should come in
+3) Data (dict): Information for the patient and medical professional.
+Includes blood pressure, temperature, pulse, weight, glucose levels, and oxygen levels

+Unit Tests:

+1) JSON file with no Device ID -> Program should abort with an error message